 When it comes to driving an EV, range is everything.
 If you’re travelling long distances, an EV with limited range means you have to stop and recharge more often.
 Given how long it can take to charge an electric car, especially older models, that’s obviously something you’ll want to avoid.

 While there’s no magic bullet to add an extra hundred miles or so to your battery, there are ways to maximize the range your car already has.
 A few extra miles here and there could be the difference between making it to your destination in one go, or having to stop and figure out where to charge your electric car.

 The key is driving more efficiently, much as it is when you’re trying to get the most out of a tank of gas.
 While some of these tips are generally common sense, you may not be aware of the others.
-It’s also worth mentioning that maximizing EV range in cold weather has its own set of challenges, which are worth reading up on.
+It’s also worth mentioning that maximizing EV range in winter has its own set of challenges, which are worth reading up on.

 But no matter the weather, here are essential tips for maximizing your EV’s range.

 How to maximize your EV’s range

 1. Don’t drive too fast: Obviously driving over the speed limit is a bad idea at the best of times, but EV drivers going long distances will want to keep their speedometer around 60 miles per hour.
 The faster you go, the more power you need to pull from the battery to maintain that speed.